Working in the UK as a self-employed professional

 If you supply services to UK individuals from the Netherlands, you charge Dutch VAT.
 If you provide these services in the UK, then UK VAT applies.
 You then register yourself for VAT in the UK.
 You charge VAT to your UK customer and pay it to the UK government.

 Another possibility is that you ask for help from a UK agent, a fiscal representative.
-This will arrange and pay VAT in the UK on your behalf.
+They will arrange and pay VAT in the UK on your behalf.
 You do not then register your company in the UK.
 Discuss with your accountant or bookkeeper whether this is wise and how to go about it.

 Want to know more about VAT when doing business with the UK?
 Then contact the KVK Advice Team.